halcyonproject/.github/devices/device_req.md

 ## SELinux status
 * All devices MUST be configured for SELinux Enforcing.
 Exceptions MAY be made for this.

-## Additional Features
-* All devices SHOULD support LiveDisplay.
-Exceptions MAY be made for this.

 ## Authorship
 * All commits MUST have proper authorship to the author of the commits.

-## Licenses
-* Your used kernel MUST be open source.

 ## Stability
 * If your build is deemed unstable by the team you may not be allowed to maintain officially.